sibin-n/amazon-ecommerce-analysis-project/README.md

 SELECT *, CASE WHEN Total_Order_Value > Sales_Target THEN "Target Met"
 ELSE "Target Not Met" END AS Target_Status
-FROM sales_poc_target;                             -- Details of Sales POC by target achieved and not --
+FROM sales_poc_target;

-WITH  Sales_manager_total AS (
+-- Detail of Sales Manager by target achieved or not WITH  Sales_manager_total AS (
 SELECT sales_poc,sales_manager, SUM(order_value) Total_Order_Value
 FROM amazon_data